BinaryLeo/raspberry_pico_monitor/README.md

 The next step is optional:

-Now we gonna to create a folder to put our .exe file.
+Now we are going to create a folder to put our .exe file.
 I've created my folder in C://users/myuser/personalapps/

 Open your powershell and paste the code.
 <blockquote> Don't forget to edit the path and the file name</blockquote>